Corporate Governance Guidelines

 The Board’s Goals

-To achieve these goals the Board is expected to monitor both the performance of the Company (in relation to its financial objectives, major goals and strategies) and the performance of the Chief Executive Officer, and offer him or her constructive advice and feedback.
+To achieve these goals the Board is expected to monitor both the performance of the Company (in relation to its Plan of Liquidation and Dissolution) and the performance of the Chief Executive Officer, and offer him or her constructive advice and feedback.
 The Board is also responsible for overseeing major risks facing the Company as well as the Company’s program to prevent and detect violations of law, regulation and Company policies and procedures.
 The Board will select, evaluate and, where appropriate or necessary, replace the Chief Executive Officer, and will, as requested, provide input to the Chief Executive Officer with respect to the selection and evaluation of the Company’s principal senior executives.
 As appropriate, the Board will establish Board committees to assist the Board in discharging its responsibilities.

 Selection of the Chair of the Board